-If your organisation requires the scholars to attend a work safety or other training program, please make arrangements directly with the scholars.
+If the Client's organisation requires the scholars to attend a work safety or other training program, they should make arrangements directly with the scholars.
 Please impress upon your Scholars that industrial sites often contain unforeseen dangers and encourage them to ask someone on site if in any doubt.

-12. Arrangements of Site Work
+12. Arrangements for Site Work